 NeoGames was established as an independent company in 2014, following a spin-off from Aspire, a B2C and B2B service provider in the iGaming industry.
 Barak Matalon and Aharon Aran, members of our board of directors, are also members of Aspire's board of directors.
-Further, Barak Matalon, Elyahu Azur, Pinhas Zahavi and Aharon Aran, who collectively own a majority of the shares of Aspire, currently hold approximately 51.1% of our Ordinary Shares and will hold approximately 48.5% of our issued and outstanding Ordinary Shares following the completion of this offering (and 48.5% if the underwriters' option to purchase additional Ordinary Shares is exercised in full).
+Further, Barak Matalon, Elyahu Azur, Pinhas Zahavi and Aharon Aran, who collectively own a majority of the shares of Aspire, currently hold approximately 50.1% of our Ordinary Shares.